Camillus Cutlery Company: Bankruptcy

 Since the turn of the century, Camillus Cutlery saw its revenue decline due to stiff overseas competition and allegedly poor management practices.
 As a result, employees implemented a four-day workweek after the normal factory shutdown at Christmas 2005.
 A few months later, Camillus’ management proposed large wage and benefit cuts.
-Workers didn’t agree and the company was subject to a months long strike.
+Workers didn't agree and the company was subject to a months long strike.
 In response, management locked the workers out for several months.
 In November 2006, the striking employees ultimately accepted the original contract offer but the company only retained 15 of the 78 union members and laid off the rest.

 The lock out ultimately took its toll on Camillus as customers dried up and the company subsequently filed for bankruptcy and closed on February 28, 2007.
 On September 18, 2007, the product brand names and intellectual property of the company were acquired by Acme United Corporation in a bankruptcy auction for $200,000.

 After the bankruptcy, the original Camillus factory remained empty until it was partly destroyed by fire on February 11, 2013.
 The former Camillus Cutlery headquarters have since been turned into apartments and retail space.

 Camillus as Acme United brand

 In May 2009, Acme United re-launched Camillus at the 2009 National Hardware Show in Las Vegas.
 The traditional Camillus knives were almost entirely replaced by new modern knives with durable handles and titanium carbonitride bonded blades.

 In December 2011, Acme United signed an agreement with Les Stroud to build and sell Camillus survival knives and tools, co-designed and promoted by the outdoor adventurer, known from the TV series Survivorman.
 Next to Les Stroud, Camillus joined forces with several other so-called Pro Staffers.
 The Pro Staff team consists of former Green Berets, expert hunters, Special Forces, adventurers, firemen and survival experts.
 Amongst them is Grady Powell, a former U.S. Army Green Beret who is now the host of Discovery Channel’s Dual Survival.
 Also part of the Pro Staff is Jared Ogden, a former Navy SEAL who was the star of the National Geographic Television program Ultimate Survival Alaska.

 In 2013, Camillus re-launched its knives in Europe.
 Today, Camillus is being distributed in twelve European countries, as well as in Australia, South Africa and the Philippines.

 Since the relaunch, the brand annually introduces new knives.
 In 2017, for example, Camillus brought a new collection of hunting knives to the market, as well as a new tactical knife family, which was created in collaboration with Camillus Pro Staff members, Jared Ogden and Grady Powell.

+In November 2023, Acme United sold the Camillus brand and product line to GSM Holdings Inc, which, under its GSM Outdoors umbrella, comprises over 40 hunting, shooting sports, rugged outdoors and fishing labels.